radiorabe/annotation-agent/README.md

 The RaBe Annotation Agent is used to annotate audio files and other assets at RaBe.
 It is also an experiment in using linked data at [RaBe](https://rabe.ch).

-* is triggered via several key on a amqp topic
+* is triggered via several keys on a amqp topic
 * downloads files from [our archive](https://archiv.rabe.ch)
 * stores [speech/music segmentation](https://github.com/bbc/bbc-vamp-plugins) in annnotations
 * stores [audiowaveform](https://github.com/bbc/audiowaveform) dat files in an object store and links them with files via an annotation